-The 2016 Grade 6 Common Core Mathematics Test will focus entirely on the Grade 6 New York State CCLS for Mathematics.
-As such, the test will be designed differently than in the past.
+The 2017 Grade 6 Common Core Mathematics Test will focus entirely on the Grade 6 New York State CCLS for Mathematics.

 The CCLS for Mathematics are divided into standards, clusters, and domains.

 - Standards define what students should understand and be able to do.
 In some cases, standards are further articulated into lettered components. - Clusters are groups of related standards.
 Note that standards from different clusters may sometimes be closely related, because mathematics is a connected subject. - Domains are larger groups of related clusters and standards.
 Standards from different domains may be closely related.